statisticalbiotechnology/dsbook/dsbook/network/pathway.md

 | Not in Gene List  | $c$        | $d$            | $c+d$   |
 | **All Genes**     | $a+c$      | $b+d$        | $a+b+c+d$ |

-To calculate the significance of enrichment, we start by considering the number of combinations of ways to pick genes from the input list and pathway using choose notation.
+We expect the fraction of genes in the overlap between the pathway and a gene list to all genes, is just a multiplication of the fractions of genes in the pathway and the fraction of genes in the genelist.
+Any deviation from tha fraction is an enrichment, i.e. an overrepresentation of genes compared to what would be expected by chance.
+To calculate the significance of such an enrichment, we start by considering the number of combinations of ways to pick genes from the input list and pathway using choose notation.
 The probability of observing a particular outcome can be expressed as:

 $$ P(X = a) = \frac{\binom{a+b}{a} \binom{c+d}{c}}{\binom{a+b+c+d}{a+c}} $$